SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

 Interaction of Verilog-style ``include`` with Perl tags needs clarification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Interaction between ``include`` directives and Perl-style preprocessor context needs clarification.
-Using a strict interpretation of the spec would result in surprising behavior that does not seem intentional.
+Interaction between ``include`` directives and Perl-style preprocessor variable scope needs clarification.
+Using a strict interpretation of the spec would result in surprising behavior that does not seem desireable.

 See :ref:`dev_notes-include_preprocessor` implementation notes for more details.